 When they had finished flowering, I decided to make a faux Lily of the Valley wreath.
 Of course, the aroma is half of the appeal – but I do also love the delicate bell shaped flowers.
-And a DIY faux flower wreath is so easy to make – I whipped this up in about twenty minutes (while I standing outside by my truck, and soaking in the sunshine).
+And a DIY faux flower wreath is so easy to make – I whipped this up in about twenty minutes (while using my truck tailgate as a work surface and soaking in that sunshine).

 I really love how my new Lily of the Valley wreath pops against my dark grey/brown garage door – it adds a little color and cheer (and looks cute with the garage door mural I painted last summer):